liferay/clay/next.clayui.com/content/docs/components/navigation/css-breadcrumbs.md

 ---
-title: "Breadcrumb"
+title: 'Breadcrumb'
-description: "Breadcrumb is a secondary navigation pattern that identifies the page position inside a hierarchy."
+description: 'Breadcrumb is a secondary navigation pattern that identifies the page position inside a hierarchy.'
 ---

 <div class="clay-site-alert alert alert-info">Check the <a href="https://liferay.design/lexicon">Lexicon</a> <a href="https://liferay.design/lexicon/core-components/list/">List Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>